r33m-m1kul5k1/Hyper-C/README.md

-# kvm
+# VBS & Cred Guard

-a hypervisor type 1.5 influenced by kvm.
+a native hypervisor with the option to manage credentials.

 ## Build & Run